 Information:

-Haven’t registered your power of attorney with us?
-You’ll need to do this before you can access someone else’s accounts.
+If you have a power of attorney already set up, you'll need to register it with us before you're able to access someone else's account.
 Find out how to register a power of attorney with us.

 What's on this page